nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

 This is not in scope for this version of Care Connect and therefore not available for use in GP Connect.

-This is not in scope for this version of Care Connect and therefore not available for use in GP Connect.

 <h3 style="color:#ED1951;"> derivedFrom </h3>

 <table class='resource-attributes'>